capullo-tech/RadioCapullo/README.md

 | via Snapclient)  |    | via Snapclient)  |    | via Snapclient)  |
 +------------------+    +------------------+    +-------------------+
 ```

+*Listener mode*
+ - Default.
+ - Just open the app, and it will start listening/playing to the last broadcaster IP if available.

+*Broadcast mode*
+ - Button to start advertising as spotfi-speaker to any spotfi-app in the network.
+ - After its activated by any spotfi-app (including same phone), it will start playing its own broadcast.

+### Steps to use
+ 1. Make sure all devices are connected to same network SSID (WLAN, Hotspot)

+Run a broadcaster
+ - Open RadioCapullo and press Broadcast button to start advertising the phone's speaker as [spotfi-speaker], labeled using phone's name.
+ - Use a spotfi-app in same or any device from network, to scan & control [phone-spotfi-speaker].
+Play any song in spotfi-app.
+ - When RadioCapullo detects it has been selected as a spotfi-speaker, it starts the local WiFi broadcast and playback.
+Play any song in spotfi-app.

+Run a listener
+ - Use any android device from network to playback the transmission OTA. open RadioCapullo and write the broadcaster IP > click Play.
+Device starts playing synchronous music.
+ - Any radio listener can change the music queue.
+Use spotfi-app to scan & JAM the broadcaster's [spotfi-speaker].
+Play any song in spotfi-app.>

 ## Contributing
 Contributions are welcome.
 Please fork the repository, make your changes, and submit a pull request.